Security Management > Security Systems

 WHAT does the current slew of networkable electronic security solutions offer security managers?
 Sometimes it seems that technology has a way of blinding end users to the operational demands of their sites.

-But how many security managers regularly assess their security solutions in detail, considering overall capabilities and trying to ascertain exactly what it is these systems were designed to achieve and whether they are still achieving those tasks?
+How many security managers regularly assess their security solutions in detail, considering overall capabilities and trying to ascertain exactly what it is these systems were designed to achieve and whether they are still achieving those tasks?

 Many security managers would not go to the trouble of regularly meshing security systems and the procedures handbook.
 Instead, after the initial excitement is over, electronic security systems become another sub system of a company’s overall infrastructure, with ongoing management neglected, contracted out to the disinterested or handed to overworked staff who reside under a pile of other responsibilities.